parallelvirtualcluster/pvc/docs/architecture/cluster.md

 The Ceph system is laid out similar to the other daemons.
 The Ceph Monitor and Manager functions are delegated to the Coordinators over the storage network, with all nodes connecting to these hosts to obtain the CRUSH maps and select OSD disks.
 OSDs are then distributed on all hosts, including non-coordinator hypervisors, and communicate with clients and each other over the storage network.

+Disks must be balanced across all nodes.
+Therefore, adding 1 disk to 1 node is not sufficient; 1 disk must be added to all nodes at the same time for the available space to increase.
+Ideally, disk sizes should also be identical across all storage disks, though the weight of each disk can be configured when added to the cluster.
+Generally speaking, fewer larger disks are preferable to many smaller disks to minimize storage resource utilization, however slightly more storage performance can be gained from using many small disks; the administrator should therefore always aim to choose the biggest disks they can and grow by adding more identical disks as space or performance needs grow.

 PVC Ceph pools make use of the replication mechanism of Ceph to store multiple copies of each object, thus ensuring that data is always available even when a host is unavailable.
 Only "replica"-based Ceph redundancy is supported by PVC; erasure coded pools are not supported due to major performance impacts related to rewrites and random I/O.

 The default replication level for a new pool is `copies=3, mincopies=2`.
 This will store 3 copies of each object, with a host-level failure domain, and will allow I/O as long as 2 copies are available.
 Thus, in a cluster of any size, all data is fully available even if a single host becomes unavailable.
 It will however use 3x the space for each piece of data stored, which must be considered when sizing the disk space for the cluster: a pool in this configuration, running on 3 nodes each with a single 400GB disk, will effectively have 400GB of total space available for use.
-Additionally, new disks must be added in groups of 3 spread across the nodes in order to be able to take advantage of the additional space, since each write will require creating 3 copies across each of the 3 hosts.
+As mentioned above, new disks must also be added in groups across nodes equal to the total number of `copies` to ensure new space is usable.

 Non-default values can also be set at pool creation time.
 For instance, one could create a `copies=3, mincopies=1` pool, which would allow I/O with two hosts down but leaves the cluster susceptible to a write hole should a disk fail in this state.
 Alternatively, for more resilience, one could create a `copies=4, mincopies=2` pool, which will allow 2 hosts to fail without a write hole, but would consume 4x the space for each piece of data stored and require new disks to be added in groups of 4 instead.
 Practically any combination of values is possible, however these 3 are the most relevant for most use-cases, and for most, especially small, clusters, the default is sufficient to provide solid redundancy and guard against host failures until the administrator can respond.